csalzano/recently-updated-pages-and-posts/readme.txt

 * First build

 == Upgrade Notice ==

+= 1.0.0 =
+Changes tested up to version number to 5.9.0.
+Implements semantic version numbers starting with 1.0.0.
+Now specifies post types of `post` or `page` when querying posts.
+Adds a text domain and makes all strings translatable.

 = 0.120223 =
 This plugin now works better on less code.
 I was able to use a built in WP function I never knew of, wp_trim_words.